The Value of Trade Schools in Today’s Economy

 The cost of tuition for trade schools vary by school and program.
 On average, a trade school education costs a total of $33,000.
 For context, that is roughly equivalent to the price of a single year's tuition at a four-year college.

-Trade school students are equally eligible for federal financial aid as college students, providing their chosen program runs longer than 15 weeks.
+Technical school students are equally eligible for federal financial aid as college students, providing their chosen program runs longer than 15 weeks.
 For programs shorter than 15 weeks, federal loans are still available.

-Trade Schools vs. Traditional Colleges and Universities
+Technical Schools vs. Traditional Colleges and Universities

-Deciding between trade school and college ultimately comes down to figuring out what you want to do.
+Deciding between technical school and college ultimately comes down to figuring out what you want to do.
 Each pathway has its own merits, and chances are you'll encounter many different career opportunities as you gain experience.

 For many professions, the college track is more or less mandatory.
 For example, a bachelor's degree is a prerequisite for the majority of white-collar jobs.
 The holistic education offered by a traditional four-year degree still has real upsides on the job market, but there are significant costs as well.